angelhof/angelhof.github.io/_posts/2018-10-23-icfp2018_programming_competition.md

 By having the space partitioned in levels, we can still use the sequential printing algorithm and optimizations that we implemented before without any changes.
 Moreover, nanobots can never crash with already printed voxels or with each other when they both move horizontally, and interference is limited between two nanobots when at least one nanobot is transitioning in a vertical manner.

 In order to eliminate this "vertical" intereference, we constrained parallelization in the following way.
 Each nanobot is allowed to move up and down between different levels on a vertical line that is unique to itself.
-This way we eliminate interference when both nanobots move vertically<sup>[3](#footnote3)</sup>.
+This way we eliminate interference when both nanobots move vertically<a class="footnote" href="#fn-3"><sup>3</sup></a>.<span class="footnoteText">This is actually the worst type of interference, as it cannot be solved by stalling, but needs a more complicated interference elimination strategy (which gets even more complicated when more than 2 nanobots intefere at the same time step), where one nanobot has to temporarily move to the side, allowing the other nanobot to move, and then return back to its original position to proceed with its move.</span>

 Finally, we created an interference checker, which also contains an interpreter of nanobot programs, that executes all nanobot commands in parallel and checks for any possible interference between all pairs of nanobots.
 When an interference is detected, a __Wait__ instruction is inserted to the vertically moving nanobots' programs, in order to allow any interfering horizontally moving nanobots to complete their moves.
 It is important to note, that this simplistic collision avoidance algorithm wouldn't work in situations where two nanobots try to move on the opposite (or the same) direction through the same line.